 Namaste!
 People from all over the world, we are a trekking agency in Nepal located in Kathmandu.
-You can call us Peregrine Treks and Tour, and we specialize in the adventure in Nepal and here are some Everest Base Camp Trek FAQs.
-Since 2002, Peregrine Treks and Tour have been organizing best holiday packages for its client.
-Starting from city tours to trekking in wilderness area performing yoga, we are in the continuous verge of improving our quality.
-We have served thousands of client from all over the country.
-Gathering their feedback, maximum of them have rated us the best travel agency in Kathmandu.
+You can call us Peregrine Treks and Tour, and we specialize in adventure in Nepal.
+Here are some Everest Base Camp Trek FAQs.
+Since 2002, Peregrine Treks and Tour have been organizing the best holiday packages for its client.
+From city tours to trekking in wilderness areas and performing yoga, we are on the continuous verge of improving our quality.
+We have served thousands of clients from all over the country.
+Gathering their feedback, most of them have rated us the best travel agency in Kathmandu.

 Common Everest Base Camp Trek FAQs

 - When is the best time to trek to Everest Base Camp?

 - How challenging is the trek?
 How many hours a day do I need to walk?

 - Do I need any training before trekking to Everest Base Camp?

 - Is acclimatization necessary?
 What are the symptoms of altitude sickness?

 - Is there any provision of Emergency medical services?